anty-filidor/network_diffusion/README.md

 ## About Us

-This library is developed and maintained by Network Science Lab from Wroclaw University of Science and Technology.
+This library is developed and maintained by the Network Science Lab at Wroclaw University of Science and Technology.
 For more information and updates, please visit our [website](https://networks.pwr.edu.pl/) or [GitHub](https://github.com/network-science-lab) page.